yalelibrary/yul-dc-management/README.md

     export CHANGELOG_GITHUB_TOKEN=YOUR_TOKEN_HERE
     ```

-3. Use the camerata gem to increment the blacklight version and deploy:
+3. Use the camerata gem to increment the management version and deploy:
   Note: See [the camerata readme](https://github.com/yalelibrary/yul-dc-camerata) for details on installing camerata.

     ```
-    cam release blacklight
+    cam release management
     ```

 4. Proceed with the steps for the Yale infrastructure or the DCE infrastructure